Working at Battered Women’s Support Services means making real change in the lives of women!

 Additional evenings and weekends may be required

 BWSS works to end violence against women through service delivery, training, systemic advocacy and social enterprise.
 Our dynamic team of skilled, determined and empathic staff and volunteers respond to over 10,000 requests for service and provide training to 1,200 professionals annually.
 Based at an unpublished location in Vancouver, BWSS operates a crisis line, offers legal advocacy and representation, support groups, counselling, employment programming, and specialized support for Indigenous, Refugee and Immigrant women.
-Together with our Board of Directors and donors, we work for women’s liberation bringing women and girls together around a shared vision taking action to change oppressive conditions impacting women’s lives.
+Together with our Board of Directors and donors, we work for women’s liberation bringing women and girls together around a shared vision of taking action to change oppressive conditions impacting women’s lives.

 - Work from a decolonizing and intersectional feminist analysis of violence against women